DataSolutions360/SCHOOL-DISTRICT-ANALYSIS/README.md

 ![image](https://user-images.githubusercontent.com/8845050/167273554-bfa46998-f240-4cbf-a257-c82fe92b1331.png)

-  Since replacing the ninth graders' reading and math scores with NaN, the following changes int he results for Thomas High School are as follows:
+  Since replacing the ninth graders' reading and math scores with NaN, the following changes in the results for Thomas High School are as follows:

     - Overall passing percent for Thomas High School fell to 65%
     - Overall passing percent for entire school district fell to 64.9%